Baqend/angular-starter/README.md

 ## How to use the template

 1. Make sure you have [Node.js](https://nodejs.org/en/) installed on your machine
-2. Clone the repository with `git clone https://github.com/Baqend/angular2-starter.git`
+2. Clone the repository with `git clone https://github.com/Baqend/angular-starter.git`
 3. Install the project with `npm install`
-4. Start the server with `npm start` (or `npm run server:dev:hmr` for *hot module replacement* - only changed files are recompiled)
+4. Start the server with `npm start`
-5. Open the url in your browser [http://localhost:3000](http://localhost:3000), you should see a small sample application with signup capability
+5. Open the url in your browser [http://localhost:4200](http://localhost:4200), you should see a small sample application with signup capability
+6. You can build a [AOT](https://angular.io/docs/ts/latest/cookbook/aot-compiler.html) production version with `npm run build -- -prod -aot`

 Your app is currently connected to a Baqend test instance called 'app-starter', which provides common backend features like data and file storage, user authentication (used in the example), queries and push notifications among others.